si-jie-li/si-jie-li.github.io/_pages/about.md

 <img src="/images/objectives_colorful.webp" width=1000/>
 </center>
 1. **Emergent Laws of Biology**: Investigating the emergent principles of biological systems to quantitatively and systematically understand senescence, identify barriers to longevity, and inspire AI model designs tailored for biological data;
-2. **Machinelearning**: Developing AI virtual cells, finally virtual human, to accelerate accelerate wet-lab discovery of anti-aging strategies;
+2. **AI virtual cell**: Developing AI virtual cells, finally virtual human, to accelerate accelerate wet-lab discovery of anti-aging strategies;
 3. **Bioinformatics**: Advancing methods to extract more insights from large-scale data, provide high-quality training data, and develop one-click tools to lower the barrier of analysis and accelerate the discovery of emergent biological laws.
 {: .notice}